Types of eczema

 • Certain medications

-• Wool or other “itchy” materials
+• Wool or other “itchy” fabric

-Dyshidrotic Eczema
+3. Dyshidrotic Eczema

-Dyshidrotic Eczema typically occurs on your hands and feet and is most common in young adults equally affecting both men and women.
+Dyshidrotic Eczema typically occurs on your hands and feet and is most common in young adults, equally affecting both men and women.
 If you or your family has a medical history of hay fever, atopic dermatitis, or fungal skin infections, this may also increase your chances of experiencing dyshidrotic eczema.

 Discoid Eczema, also known as Nummular Eczema or Nummular Dermatitis, is more typical in adults but can occur at any age.
 Discoid Eczema looks very different from other types of dermatitis, presenting itself as extremely itchy coin-shaped spots along the skin that may develop into dry, flaky patches of skin.

-Exact causes are unknown, but common triggers of nummular eczema include:
+The exact causes are unknown, but common triggers of nummular eczema include:

 • Insect bites